Chill Clinton is a trading card enthusiast and investor who operates an online trading card store.

 The "Sealed Premium"

 With many out-of-print booster packs fetching hundreds of dollars or more, the statistical likelihood of pulling a card worth at least the amount paid for the booster pack is extremely slim.

-However, by owning a booster pack, you not only own the cards within it, but the experience of opening the pack, which for collectors, is extremely valuable.
+However, by owning a booster pack, you not only own the cards within it, but you also get the experience of opening the pack, which for collectors, is extremely valuable.

 A booster pack typically goes out of print within two or three years of its release, meaning that once production ceases, the remaining unopened booster packs are the only sealed booster packs that will ever exist.